 Enterprise funds distinguish operating revenue and expenses from nonoperating items.
 Operating revenue and expenses generally result from providing services in connection with the fund's principal ongoing operation.
-The operating revenue of the District is water sales, installation fees, reconnect fees, penalties, and other operating fees.
+The operating revenue of the District is water sales, connection fees, installation fees, and other miscellaneous operating revenue.
 Operating expenses for enterprise funds include the costs of the services, administrative expenses, and depreciation on capital assets.
 All revenue and expenses not meeting this definition are reported as nonoperating revenue and expenses.